hashicorp/terraform-provider-vault/website/docs/d/pki_secret_backend_config_cmpv2.html.md

   *Available only for Vault Enterprise*.

-* `backend` - (Required) The path to the PKI secret backend to read the EST configuration from, with no leading or trailing `/`s.
+* `backend` - (Required) The path to the PKI secret backend to read the CMPv2 configuration from, with no leading or trailing `/`s.

 # Attributes Reference